amitofsk/dandy/docs/Dandy.md

 If you are using the Arduino, you can use any version.
 However, these instructions show pin numbers and details for the Uno.

-This tutorial will be entered into the hackster.io [Connect Things With Code](https://www.hackster.io/contests/connectthingswithcode) contest, and the CY8CPROTO (PSoC6) was chosen since it is part of that contest.
-If you are using the PSoC6, you do not need the button, potentiometer, and other components because the microcontroller has these components built into it.
+This tutorial will be entered into the hackster.io [Connect Things With Code](https://www.hackster.io/contests/connectthingswithcode) contest, and the PSoC6 microcontroller was chosen since it is part of that contest.
+If you are using the PSoC6, you do not need the button, potentiometer, and other components because the microcontroller has these built in.
 The magnetic field sensor is also part of that contest.